HaidarJbeily7/write-up/README.md

-# Elevate Your Writing
+# Write-Up

-Welcome to the Elevate Your Writing repository!
+Welcome to the Write-Up repository!
 This project is a SaaS platform that leverages Large Language Models (LLMs) to assess and improve your writing skills for TOEFL and IELTS exams.

 ## About the Project

-Elevate Your Writing is designed to:
+Write-Up is designed to:
 - Evaluate your writing based on TOEFL and IELTS criteria
 - Provide detailed feedback on your writing
 - Track your progress over time